Multi-State Guardianship and Conservative Lawyers

-Guardianships and conservatorships are legal protections for people who can no longer take care of their own affairs.
+Guardianships and conservatorships are legal protections for people who can no longer care for their own affairs.
 They can be sought on behalf of people who are allegedly incompetent, addicted or disabled, as well as minors in certain situations.
 Once a guardianship or conservatorship is granted, a guardian controls and protects that person, or his or her assets.

 - A guardianship and conservatorship may be appropriate for a child with special needs when that child turns 18.
-These arrangements can ensure that a guardian or conservator can still make essential decisions regarding the child’s medical care and finances.
+These arrangements ensure that a guardian or conservator can still make essential decisions regarding the child’s medical care and finances.

 Each Family is Different

 Each family is different, but gaining control over a person’s finances or bills can bring peace of mind to families.
-They know that their loved one is protected from being taken advantage of financially and they can rest assured that the person will have help making difficult decisions that could endanger him or her.
+They know that their loved one is protected from being taken advantage of financially, and they can rest assured that the person will have help making difficult decisions that could endanger him or her.

-However, there is often hostility and strife when families go through guardianship proceedings, especially when different family members are in disagreement about the measures to be taken.
+However, there is often hostility and strife when families go through guardianship proceedings, especially when different family members disagree about the measures to be taken.
 At Stange Law Firm, PC, we understand what families are going through.
-Our lawyers can work closely with you to make sure your rights and interests are protected.
+Our lawyers can work closely with you to protect your rights and interests.